All Episodes

 You do that, and I'll make sure you give me that bill.

-It's uh the stuff that wins awards when liberals do it.
+It's the stuff that wins awards when liberals do it.

-But I'm telling you, this is this is what everybody thinks.
+But I'm telling you, this is what everybody thinks.

 The Republicans are just craving media respect and media acceptance.

-And so if Dingy Harry really wants his bill clean from the House, just promise Boehner that the media will lay off him.
+And so if Dingy Harry really wants his bill cleaned from the House, just promise Boehner that the media will lay off him for three months.

 Not forever.

-But I mean he might be able to get them to lay off Boehner for a couple of months and instead go out and hit somebody else.
+He's never going to get the media to lay off Boehner forever, but I mean, he might be able to get him to lay off Boehner for a couple of months and instead go out and hit somebody else.

-Like, is there somebody in the House leadership Boehner doesn't really like being there and wants to take out and have the media send out after them?
+Like, if there's somebody in the House leadership, Boehner doesn't really like being there and wants to take out and have the media sent out after them.

 Dingy Harry.